DavidCWebs/remote-secure-backup/README.md

 This guide is written for Ubuntu 16.04 running Duplicity 0.7.06, but the procedures should be more or less the same for any Linux flavour (and probably Mac).

-Because Duplicty does not support hard links, the backup script includes an additional step that uses rsync to create a staging directory that includes what symlinks are pointing to.
-This is important for my particular use case, as my target directory serves as a single point for crucial files and directories.
+Because Duplicity does not support hard links, the backup script includes an additional step that uses rsync to create a staging directory that includes what symlinks are pointing to.
+This is important for my particular use case, as my target directory serves as a single point of truth for crucial files and directories.
 Note that what you restore will include the files that the original symlinks pointed to.

-**Note:** Later versions of Duplicity (0.8) have the `--copy-links` option, which would make the rsync step unecessary.
+**Note:** Later versions of Duplicity (0.8) have the `--copy-links` option, which makes the rsync step unecessary.
 See here: https://askubuntu.com/a/941710/463571 and here: https://code.launchpad.net/~horgh/duplicity/copy-symlink-targets-721599.

 ## Amazon S3
-To set up Amazon S3 to host your backups, you will need and S3 Bucket and a dedicated IAM User with restricted capabilities.
+To set up Amazon S3 to host your backups, you will need to set up an S3 Bucket and a dedicated IAM User with appropriate (limited) capabilities.

 ### IAM User Setup
 When you create the new user, record the IAM credentials - especially the secret which is only shown once when the identity is generated (crack open your password manager for this).